We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Studiesshow that consuming vegetables can increase the beneficial bacteria in the gut.
 Although, some people may also experience aggravated symptoms by foods used to replace meat.

-A person should consult a doctor or nutritionist before starting any specific diet to ensure they are not lacking in any vital nutrients.
+A person should consult a doctor or registered dietitian before starting any specific diet to ensure they are choosing an appropriate eating pattern for their individual needs.

 Breakfast can replenish the supply of glucose to boost energy levels.
-An individual with UC can consume various sweet and savory breakfast options.
-These include:
+Someone with UC can consume various sweet and savory breakfast options.

 A diet rich in fruits and vegetables has

-Most individuals with UC can tolerate smoothies, but they are also a great way to incorporate fruits and vegetables first thing in the morning.
+Most individuals with UC can tolerate smoothies.
+They are also a great way to incorporate fruits and vegetables first thing in the morning.